Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Summary and discussion

 On timescales set by the viscous time of the outer disk formed during circularization, TDE disks will inevitably begin to viscously spread.
 The timescale for such spreading depends on the poorly understood physics of angular momentum transport.
 The simplest theoretical models predict that TDE disks will be radiation pressure dominated and thus thermally and viscously unstable \citep{Piran1978}.
-We argue that collapse of radiation pressure dominated disks to the stable gas pressure dominated branch is ruled out by TDE plateaus, which are far too bright to explained by gas pressure dominated TDE disk models (e.g., Fig. \ref{fig:TDE_Lnu_comparisons}).
+We argue that collapse of radiation pressure dominated disks to the stable gas pressure dominated branch is ruled out by TDE plateaus, which are far too bright to be explained by gas pressure dominated TDE disk models (e.g., Fig. \ref{fig:TDE_Lnu_comparisons}).
 Instead, the most likely possibility is that disks become magnetically supported, rendering them thermally and viscously stable (e.g., \citealt{begelman_accretion_2007}).
 Unfortunately the correct model for angular momentum transport in strongly magnetized accretion disks is unknown and current simulations even find multiple saturation states depending on the initial magnetic field in the simulation \citep{Zhang2025}.
 It is also plausible that the saturated magnetic field in TDE disks will depend on the magnetic field in the star from which it formed.
 Continued observations and modeling of late-time data in TDE disks offers an unparalleled opportunity to constrain the uncertain physics of accretion disk angular momentum transport.

 The disks formed in parabolic TDEs are misaligned with respect to the spin of the central BH.
 At late-times during the thin disk phase, this likely leads to the outer disk being strongly warped with respect to the inner disk that is aligned by the Bardeen-Petterson effect \citep{bardeen_petterson_1975}.
-Irradiation of the warped outer disk is inevitable and needs to be included to quantitatively model the emission from TDE disks.
+If a substantial disk misalignment survives into the late-time thin-disk phase, irradiation of the warped outer disk may be important and should be included when modelling the emission.
 We show that such irradiation can boost the disk's luminosity and extend the duration of the plateau phase by factors of several (Fig. \ref{fig:irradiation}).

 \citet{mummery_fundamental_2023} showed that the late-time emission from TDE disks was a strong function of BH mass and proposed that the plateau emission could be used to measure BH mass.
 We also find that the TDE disk emission is a strong function of BH mass (e.g., Fig. \ref{fig:constant_lum}-\ref{fig:irradiation}).
 The late-time emission also depends on poorly understood aspects of accretion disk physics, including the physics of disk warps and irradiation, the dependence of angular momentum transport on disk properties (e.g., how $H/R$ and possibly $\alpha$ vary with disk properties), and how much of the star's mass and angular momentum end up in the late-time disk.
 The exact scaling of late-time disk emission in TDEs with BH mass depends on any systematic variation of these effects with BH mass (eg. eq. \ref{eq:Lnospread} and eq. \ref{eq:Lscalings}).
 Continued observational and theoretical study of late-time TDE emission has great potential to constrain both the host BH mass and these important aspects of accretion disk and TDE physics.